 “The fact that I’m alive right now, and that I love myself, that’s a miracle.
 This drug should not be illegal.
 I want this not only decriminalized, I want this accessible for everyone,” Tipton said.
-“I live in New Orleans, where almost everybody suffers from some form of trauma.
-I don’t want people to be unable to have the option to do this.”
+“I live in New Orleans, where almost everybody suffers from some form of trauma and I don’t want people to be unable to have the option to do this.”

 She remains cautious, though: “I’m trepidatious about saying ‘MDMA will heal everybody,’ because I don’t believe it’ll heal every single person.
 But I do think that the potential for it to heal most people is so significant that everybody should have access to it.”